-Mr. Frankel has spent a large portion of his career addressing emerging contaminants of the past and present including hexavalent chromium, perchlorate, 1,4-dioxane, per- and polyfluoroalkyl substances (PFAS), and 1,2,3-trichloropropane (1,2,3-TCP).
+Mr. Frankel has also spent a large portion of his career addressing emerging contaminants of the past and present including hexavalent chromium, perchlorate, 1,4-dioxane, per- and polyfluoroalkyl substances (PFAS), and 1,2,3-trichloropropane (1,2,3-TCP).
 Both a practitioner and testifying expert, he currently serves as a technical expert in many groundwater contamination and treatment matters.
-He has considerable expertise in the preparation of complex deliverables, incentive-based construction contracts, expert technical reports, cost estimates, and risk-reducing strategic plans and contracting strategies to achieve regulatory project goals for the appropriate lifecycle cost.
+He has considerable expertise in the preparation of complex deliverables, incentive-based construction contracts, expert technical reports, cost estimates, and risk-reducing strategic plans and contracting strategies to achieve remediation and treatment goals for the appropriate lifecycle cost.